mvaganov/CmdLineAsteroids/notes.md

 I'll also be using a compact whitespace style, so I can fit as much code on the screen as possible.

 Let's run this code to make sure everything works.
 If your program does not compile and run, stop the video and get it working.
-Unfortuantely, most programming environments require some configuration, even with an automatic installer.
+Unfortunately, most programming environments require some configuration, even with an automatic installer.

 ### scene
 start the Visual Studio Installer